 Most people would think that a death caused by a car wreck would be covered as “accidental.”
 However, if an insurance company doctor “determines” that the wreck itself was caused by the driver having suffered a heart attack, the claim might be denied due to a “pre-existing” heart condition.
 Believe it or not, there are dozens of such cases reported in law books.

+Another common issue in an AD&D insurance claim is a death that was unwitnessed and difficult to explain.
+In these cases, the insurance company rarely gives the deceased and their loved ones a benefit of a doubt.
 Proving the cause and manner of death is always a challenge when there are no witnesses.
 If the cause of death is not immediately obvious, making that determination can become a much more rigorous scientific exercise.

 It takes an experienced Accidental Death and Dismemberment Insurance lawyer to analyze the policy and to determine whether the insurance company is interpreting it properly.
 A successful outcome also depends upon having an attorney who is willing to hire reputable scientific experts to prove how the insured died, and that it is a covered loss.

 If ERISA Applies Then You Need AD&D Insurance Attorneys

 In simple terms, where your employer provides you AD&D coverage, the federal law known as ERISA will control your claim.
 The distinction is often important when a claim is denied.
 Compared to a typical contract or insurance claim, ERISA claims are governed by a complex series of rules.
 These rules impact the appeal process, your legal rights, and the filing deadlines.